 What is a Debt Management Company?

-Debt Management companies work with creditors to help you reduce your interest rates and monthly payments.
+Debt Management companies work with creditors to help you reduce your interest rates and monthly payments (Sometimes referred to as “debt settlement.”)
 Most debt management plans take 3-5 years to pay off.
 These companies create plans that help you pay off unsecured debts like medical bills, student loans, and credit cards while allowing you to regain control of your finances.

 How to Decide Which is Best For You

-A debt consolidation loan is more of a tool to help you reduce your debt, while debt management companies provide you with an itinerary of how to get there.
-If you believe you can manage your debts, but you just want to decrease the overall amount of interest you end up paying each year, debt consolidation is the way to go.
+A debt consolidation is more of a tool to help you reduce your debt, while debt management provides you with an itinerary of how to get there.
+If you believe you can manage your debts, but just want to decrease the overall amount of interest you end up paying each year, debt consolidation is the way to go.

-However, if you're unsure of how to change your financial behavior, and need help figuring out how to get out of your debt situation, a debt management company can help you do that.
+However, if you're unsure of how to change your financial behavior, and need help figuring out how to take control of your debt situation, a debt management company can help you do that.

 Take a look at your spending history.
 Look at all of your accounts together, and figure out if this is something you think you can manage on your own.
 Don't be afraid to ask for help to get to a better life!
 And, obviously please, whichever option you decide to go with, make sure you shop around to get the best rates and services available.